Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/technical-notes.md

 **The Shape of a Sign**
 Symbols, coordinates, centering, and the signbox

-These technical notes hold deeper details behind the spatial model.
+Implementation reference only.
+Read the companion technical paper for the conceptual account; use these notes when checking implementation details, symbol ranges, coordinate behavior, and centering rules.

+These technical notes are the implementation-oriented companion to the spatial model paper.
+They focus on symbol ranges, coordinate behavior, centering, and validation consequences that would crowd the main paper.

 ## 0. Minimal spatial example